starphene/starphene-docs/Project State Clicker (conflict).md

-Actual tech tree: (keep this line started at a decimal-1 number to calculate order better) Stone age:
+Actual tech tree: (keep this line started at a decimal-1 number to calculate order better; buff nodes are visually smaller) Stone age:
 Unlock building: living hut (base pop building), also gives a popup to explain the population/housing mechanic
 Buff: manually picking wood, food or stone produces 2/3/4 times of it multiplicatively (not per upgrade, the final tier is only 4x the base)
 Buff: manually picking any resource adds 2 of a different resource to the stockpiles, sometimes including furs and herbs if they're unlocked (previous upgrade must be at tier 3 to unlock)
+Unlock building: forager's hut (auto food gathering) Unlock building: logger's hut (auto wood gathering) Unlock building: stonepicker's hut (auto stone gathering) Unlock building: stockpile hut (increase storage size for most resources)
-Buff: reduce housing buildings construction costs by 10/20/30% (*) and increase their population capacity bonus by 16/32/50% (+)
+Buff: reduce housing building construction costs by 20% per level (*) and increase their population capacity bonus by 10% per level (+), 3 levels
-Unlock building: forager's hut (auto food gathering) Unlock building: logger's hut (auto wood gathering) Unlock building: stonepicker's hut (auto stone gathering) Unlock action: Gather Herbs (tier 1 medicine), also gives a popup to explain the disease mechanic Unlock building: Healer's hut (picks herbs OR heals population) Unlock building: hunter's hut (auto food and more of it, auto furs) Unlock building: stockpile hut (increase storage size for most resources) Unlock building: researcher's hut (reduces research resource cost)
+Unlock action: Gather Herbs (tier 1 medicine), also gives a popup to explain the disease mechanic Unlock building: Healer's hut (picks herbs OR heals population)
+Buff: Slowly consumes herbs but increases global productivity by 10% (*)
+Buff: Slowly consumes more herbs but increases population growth by 20% (*) Unlock building: hunter's hut (auto food and more of it, auto furs) Unlock building: researcher's hut (reduces research resource cost)
-Buff: foragers' huts produce 15% more food for 15% less work (all multiplicatively)
+Buff: food production buildings produce 5/10/15% more food for 5/10/15% less work (all multiplicatively)
-Buff: stonepicker's huts take 20% more work produce stone 40% faster (all multiplicatively)
-Buff: logger's huts produce wood 20% faster (multiplicatively) and increase max wood storage by (flat X) each.
+Buff: stone production buildings produce stone 10/20/30% faster and increase max stone storage by (flat X) each (all multiplicatively)
+Buff: wood production buildings take 5/10/15% more work produce wood 20/40/60% faster.
-Buff: stockpile huts are now 60% cheaper to build (multiplicatively)
+Buff: stockpile buildings are now 15/30/45% cheaper to build (multiplicatively)
-Buff: bonuses from researcher's huts are now 30% higher, but they now require 35% more work (all multiplicatively)
+Buff: bonuses from research improving buildings are now 15/30/45% higher, but they now require 20/40/60% more work (all multiplicatively)
+Buff: completing any research node grants 25% increase to production speed for 30 seconds with no proportional increases for negatives (multiplicatively)
-Buff: hunter's huts now produce 2x as much fur and are now 30% cheaper to build (multiplicatively) Unlock action: Rationing mode (halves food consumption when turned on and reduces birthrates multiplicatively by 3.
+Buff: hunter's huts now produce 50%/100%/200% more fur (+) and are now 10%/20%/30% cheaper to build (multiplicatively) Unlock action: Rationing mode (halves food consumption when turned on and reduces birthrates multiplicatively by 3.
 However, activating it outside of a crisis will trigger one, making the population pretty unhappy), also gives a popup to explain discord mode
 Buff: The villagers have started to recover from their rocky start of our rule.
-Crisis fatigue recovers 50% faster multiplicatively.
+Crisis fatigue recovers 50/100/150% faster multiplicatively.
 Unlock building: Chieftain's cabin (player's home, unlocks energy, allowing you to allocate it to empower certain buildings' production)
 Buff: handpicking any resource adds 1 different resource to the stockpiles, sometimes including furs and herbs Unlock building: Villager's cabin (way more efficient housing)